arwenv25/PFDA-FinalProject-FL23/Proposal.md

 - Week 2
   1. Goal 1: Create the randomized visual color blocks based on the image's 5 randomized pixel samples.
-  2. Goal 2: Code the color conversion from RGB to recognizable color names, assign colors and pschological affects.
+  2. Goal 2: Code the color conversion from RGB to recognizable color names, assign colors and pschological effects.

 - Week 3 (Final)
   1. Goal 1: Code the image ratio and resolution.